verge-io/docs/docs/ProductGuide/updatesettings.md

 <br>

 **Update Server**
-Should be set to "**Vergeio Updates**"
+Should be set to "**VeregOS Updates**"
 <br>

 **User/Password**
-Login credentials for the Update Server (provided by the VergeIO Implementation Team)
+Login credentials for the Update Server (provided by the VeregOS Implementation Team)
 > It is cruicial to have proper username/password entered here; without authentication to the Update Server, system functionality will effectually be disabled (virtual machines cannot be started, no NAS functionality, etc.) {.is-warning}

 <br>